Sumedha2510/apache-spark-sql-for-data-analysts/README.md

 # Apache Spark SQL For Data Analysts
-All the week-wise solutions for the coursera certification course including the practice quizes and graded assignments.
+All the weekly solutions for the coursera certification course including the practice quizes and graded assignments.